kscnl1n/tacctut-vs/docs/How to Install Conda.rst

 -------------
 Before you begin, ensure that you have the following:
 - A system running Windows, macOS, or Linux.
-- Administrative privileges on your system (for installation).
 - A working internet connection to download Conda.

 Miniconda or Anaconda?